Siegel-Lab/BioSmoother/Manual.md

 The `Default` presetting contains the parameters that are applied to an index when first loading it.
 Presettings only contain parameters that are independent of the data of the index.
-For example, :ref:`assigning primnary datasets into pool A or B <datapools_sub_tab>`, depends on the datasets that are loaded in the index and thus cannot be saved as a presetting.
+For example, :ref:`assigning primary datasets into pool A or B <datapools_sub_tab>`, depends on the datasets that are loaded in the index and thus cannot be saved as a presetting.
 The type of normalization that is applied on the other hand is saved as a presetting, since it is independent of the data.
 Specifically, all parameters that are in the :ref:`'Settings' group <settings_group>` are saved in a presetting.